How Parents Actually Manage Their Kids’ Schedules Today (And Why It Breaks)

 What Parents Actually Do

-In reality, managing schedules looks more like this:
+In reality, managing schedules looks very different.

 Step 1: Information Comes From Everywhere